pkumod/gStore/docs/INSTALL.md

 You are advised to read init.conf file, and modify it as you wish. (this file will configure the basic options of gStore system)

-gStore is a green software, and you just need to compile it with two commands.
+gStore is a green software, and you just need to compile it with three commands.
 Please run

 ```
 sudo ./scripts/setup/setup_$(ARCH).sh